MehdiRc/DataVisProject_Provenance/README.md

 <ul>
 <li>The ability to load any Xml log file.</li>
 <li>The ability to generate a graph for actions or dimensions. (in the end we found out that there where no apparent patterns in the dimention use => most Dim patterns had a count of 1 or 2)</li>
+<li>The patterns are highlighted on mouse hover and their counts are displayed</li>
 <li>The ability to choose the length of the patterns to display (2-10) .</li>
 <li>Min/max filters for the pattern counts.</li>
 <li>Inclusion/Exclusion filters for the actions (not yet implemented for dimensions).</li>